rosettatype/hyperglot/README_database.md

 - `autonym` (optional): the name of the language in the language itself using this orthography.
 If missing, the `autonym` defined in the parent language entry is used.
 It is expected that the `autonym` can be spelled with the orthography's `base`.
 - `script` (required): English name of the main script used by the orthography, e.g. Latin, Arabic, Armenian, Cyrillic, Greek, Hebrew.
 When a language uses a combination of several scripts in conjunction each script forms its own orthography.
 It should follow ISO 15924.
 - `status` (required, defaults to `primary`): one of the following (there can multiple orthographies with the same status per language):
-  - `primary` for the current, main orthography of a language,
+  - `primary`: the current default orthography of a language,
-  - `secondary` for a current, but less frequent, orthography (e.g. competing orthography gaining or losing popularity),
+  - `secondary`: a current but less frequently used orthography of a language (e.g. competing orthography gaining or losing popularity, orthography specific to a georgraphic location),
-  - `historical` for an orthography that is no longer in use (all orthographies for a historical language ought to be historical),
+  - `historical`: an orthography that is no longer in use (all orthographies for a historical language ought to be historical),
-  - `transliteration` for an orthography used for transliterations (e.g. transliteration of Standard Arabic in the Latin script).
+  - `transliteration` a representation of a language using an alternative script.
   Orthographies with `secondary` status are ignored during language support detection, but used when detecting `orthography` support.
 - `preferred_as_group` (optional, defaults to `false`) will combine all orthographies of this language.
 When used, a language is detected as supported only if all its orthographies with this attribute are supported.
 This is used for Serbian to require both Cyrillic-script and Latin-script orthographies to be supported and for Japanese to require Hiragana, Katakana, and Kanji orthographies to be supported.
 - `note` (optional): a note of any kind.